erlang/erlang-org/_posts/2022-04-20-faster-rand.md

     or rax, 15
     short jmp L1890
 ```
-If X0 was not a small integer the following fallback code is used
+If `{x,0}` was not a small integer the following fallback code is used
-that handles multiplication of any term.
+that handles multiplication of any term:
 ```
 L1891:
     call 140408504026912